Wasting Time is NOT Valuable

 Implementing project management depends upon Efficient Learning Skills; that are assisted by Research Tips & Tricks.
-To be a valuable part of a group to usefully choose information and skills to learn and share with the group requires Common Sense.
+To be a valuable part of a group to usefully choose information and skills to learn and share with the group requires Professional Acumen.
 To prevent others who want to abuse group resources for their own agendas, skills related to Recognizing Corruption are required; and subsequently what to do to prevent Sustained Corruption.

 Growth of group power and influence requires developing a powerful mutually sustaining group.
 Where member weaknesses are recognized without condescension (Arrogance) nor self-deceit (lack of Self-Respect) and the group together prevents significant harm to the group; all members have weaknesses.
 Together the group determines a reasonable set of goals, and each member teaches themselves additional skills to support achieving those goals.
 Demonstrated success creates a reputation of perceived trust in the group and its members.
 A bad reputation of an individual affects the reputation of the group.
 So perceived value of the group depends upon training the individual members.

 Other persons or groups with control over under-utilized resources, tend to offer access to those resources where there is trust additional under-utilized resources can be developed more than they currently control.
 The group must be able to show evidence of being a low-risk significant resource for development.